 Pleasure in Cruelty

 Arbeit Macht Frei – work makes you free.
 This slogan is written in the gate of Sachsenhausen and that’s what many prisoners thought at first: they would work for the Nazis so they could pay for their debts (of being Jewish) and then they would go back home.
 Soon enough they realized they have been lied to.
-Prisoners were made slaves and were even treated like an object to be rented.
+Prisoners were made slaves and were even treated as an object to be rented.
 The Nazi party would rent out many inmates to companies in the area as they were cheap labor.

 A famous way to earn some money on the cost of the prisoners was to execute boot testing for shoe companies.
 They would select more than 100 prisoners who had to use new shoes and run 40 km a day over tracks made of sand, cement, broken stones, cinders, and gravels.